MobilityData/gtfs-realtime-bindings/dotnet/UPDATING.md

 Add the license header back to the generated source file.

-Update version number as needed.
+Update version number as needed in AssemblyInfo.cs.

 Update .nuspec with latest release notes.